dbsafe/intaker/README.md

 ```
 Defines the ` Sequence Number` field and the pattern is set with the regular expression ` (?!0{4})[0-9]{4}`.
 The regular expression defines that expected values are from `0001` to `9999`.

+The `decoder` attribute specifies a `Decoder` class used for parsing the field value.
+The library implements standard decoders, e.g.: `TextDecoder`, `IntegerDecoder`, `DecimalDecoder`, and DateDecoder.
+You can define custom decoders and use them in the file definition.